jpcarrascal/diaryextension/README.md

 3. In the _prompt.js_ file, change the contents of the `requestUsernameString`  and `requestEntryString` variables to your liking.
 These variable are the messages displayed when collecting the username and when asking the participant to add a diary entry.
 (tip: you can also change the language of these messages).
-Finally, the `secondsBeforePrompt` will determin how long (in seconds) after opening a page the participant will be asked to complete a diary entry.
+Finally, the `secondsBeforePrompt` will determine how long (in seconds) after opening a page the participant will be asked to complete a diary entry.

 ## Installation:
 As this extension is not distributed through the Chrome store, study participants need to follow a different procedure.